Home Explore Blog Models CI

 Chunks

-a9ba4ea3 (1st chunk of `pkgs/development/compilers/julia/README.md`)
+ebeafc89 (1st chunk of `pkgs/development/compilers/julia/README.md`)

-Title: Packaging Julia in Nixpkgs
+Title: Packaging Julia for Nixpkgs

 Summary